clef/clef-python/README.md

 #### Add the Clef button

-The [Clef button](http://docs.getclef.com/v1.0/docs/adding-the-clef-button) has a `data-redirect-url`, which is where you can retrieve user information.
+The [Clef button](http://docs.getclef.com/v1.0/docs/adding-the-clef-button) has a `data-redirect-url`, which is where you'll be interacting with the Clef API.

 Usage
 -----